kpecsok98/Worcester-Greenspace/README.md

 If it does great!
 That polygon is of the city of Worcester.
 If your output doesn't look like that, go back and make sure that you did all of the prior steps correctly.
 For the rest of the tutorial I'll show you how to do this with the other GeoDataFrames we create.
 While it may overall seem tedious and a little time-consuming to do, it will be very useful to do to ensure that our GeoDataFrames are correct before converting them to shapefiles and placing them into Carto.

 Next we want to take the Environmental Justice CBG shapefile and do a Select by Attribute again.
-Just like with the towns data we will select items in the TOWNS column that is Worcester, which means we will select Environmental Justice CBGs that are in Worcester to create a new shapefile these types of CBGs that are solely within Worcester.
+Just like with the towns data we will select items in the TOWNS column that is Worcester, which means we will select Environmental Justice CBGs that are in Worcester to create a new GeoDataFrame of these types of CBGs that are solely within Worcester.

 ```Python
 # From Environmental Justice Block group file select by attribute to get Worcester